Defining governance for

 The Working Group Model

 AHIS Working Groups address structural implementation challenges that sit upstream of local deployment.
-Through structured collaboration among sponsor, regulatory, and subject-matter leaders, these groups define governance architecture that enables disciplined evidence strategy and lifecycle alignment.
+Through structured collaboration among sponsors, regulatory advisors, and subject-matter leaders, these groups define governance architecture and reusable structural frameworks that inform disciplined evidence strategy and lifecycle alignment.

-Operating under AHIS’s neutral nonprofit governance, Working Groups remain sponsor-governed, vendor-neutral, and execution-separate.
+Operating under AHIS’s neutral nonprofit governance, Working Groups remain multi-stakeholder, vendor-neutral, and execution-separate.

 Governance Architecture

-Working Groups address enterprise-level governance and evidence architecture gaps that require coordinated, cross-sponsor collaboration.
+Working Groups address enterprise-level governance and evidence architecture gaps that require structured, cross-sponsor collaboration.

 Structured Convening